TannerGilbert/LoRa-Introduction/TTS_Introduction/README.md

 ### Publishing Downlink Traffic

-MQTT can also be used to send messages to TTN.
+MQTT can also be used to send messages to TTS.
 For this, you will have to address a specific device by its **Device ID**.

 ```
 mosquitto_pub -h <Region>.thethings.network -t "v3/<AppID>/devices/<DevID>/down/push" -u "<AppID>" -P "<AppKey>" -m "{""payload_fields"":{""led"":true}} -d"